 We evaluate tax positions taken or expected to be taken in the course of preparing our consolidated financial statements to determine whether the tax positions are "more-likely-than-not" to be sustained by the applicable tax authority.
 Tax positions not deemed to meet the "more-likely-than-not" threshold are reserved and recorded as a tax benefit or expense in the current year.
 All penalties and interest associated with income taxes are included in income tax expense.
 Conclusions regarding tax positions are subject to review and may be adjusted at a later date based on factors including, but not limited to, on-going analyses of tax laws, regulations and interpretations thereof.
+There were no material uncertain income tax positions through December 31, 2017.
 The 2015 and 2016 tax years remain subject to examination by U.S. federal, state and local tax authorities.